eanlain/WaitingRoom/README.md

 ```

 ## Notes
-You need to initialize the module with an API key as a string (i.e. “009e006beQ7aoPL1" instead of `apikey` in the examples), so be sure to grab one from http://developer.alertcaster.com/developer/apikey
+You need to initialize the module with an API key as a string (i.e. “009e006beQ7aoPL1" instead of `api_key` in the examples), so be sure to grab one from http://developer.alertcaster.com/developer/apikey

 Recipients first and last name need to be set for an alert to successfully be created and sent out